JAlcocerT/JAlcocerT/content/blog/dev-git-TRICKS.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/github-actions-use-cases/" title="GHA 101 Post" image="/blog_img/apps/gh-jalcocert.svg" subtitle="How to get the most out of Github Actions" >}}
 {{< /cards >}}

-Post - Github Actions MultiArch Images.
+Github Actions **MultiArch Images**:

+1. With QEMU: as explained here
+2. ARM86 native builds with GHA

-But since this year, 2025, we can also build ARM64 images natively with GHActions!
+> Since this year, 2025, we can also build ARM64 images natively with GHActions!

 #### Github Pages